Meditation & Mindfulness for Seniors

 Benefits of Meditation and Mindfulness for Seniors

-There have been extensive studies on the value of consistent meditation.
+There have been many studies on the value of consistent meditation.
 They have proven that meditation and meditative techniques such as mindfulness have vast physical and mental benefits.
+Starting at a young age will help in future, so try making it a family event.
+If you are a senior that wants to begin it can help improve you quality of life quickly.

 Here are some benefits an older person may experience with regular meditation and mindfulness practices.

-- Slows the Progression of Alzheimer’s: A recent study has shown that breathing exercises and meditation combined slows the progression of dementia.
+A recent study has shown that breathing exercises and meditation combined slows the progression of dementia.
+As well as focusing on surroundings can help slow memory loss in dementia patients.

-- Improves Memory: Meditation and mindfulness exercises and enlarges the parts of the brain responsible for memory.
+Meditation and mindfulness exercises and enlarges the parts of the brain responsible for memory.
+This can help slow memory loss, and help slow Alzheimer’s and Dementia.